AMitchell719/OS-Homeworks/README.md

 You will need to compile each program separately and run them on two terminal windows (or one if you know how)

 # Homework 3
-Makes use of mutual exclusions (mutexes), conditional variables and posix semaphores
+Makes use of mutual exclusions (mutexes), conditional variables and posix threads.
+You must link pthead with -pthread when compiling